coderforlife/pyjvm/README.md

     jvm.started()

-**Note:** technically the JVM can be stopped with `jvm.stop()`, however it is unlikely to be able to be restarted after that due to limitations of most JVMs, so it is of limited use.
+**Note:** technically the JVM can be stopped with `jvm.stop()`, however it is unlikely to be able to be restarted after that due to limitations of most JVMs, so it is of limited use

 Besides using the `classpath` keyword argument of `jvm.start()`, the Java class-path can be adjusted with `jvm.add_class_path(path)`.
 If the JVM is not yet started, the path is added to the